Vitality Logo

 'A "paradigm shift" in the way firms are expected to treat customers'

-In what is set to be one of the most significant regulatory enhancements in recent years, the new Consumer Duty from the Financial Conduct Authority (FCA) is intended to strengthen consumer protections and set a higher expectation on standards of conduct for both insurers and advisers alike, writes Greg Levine, Chief Operations and Growth Officer at Vitality.
+In what is set to be one of the most significant regulatory enhancements in recent years, the Consumer Duty from the Financial Conduct Authority (FCA) is intended to strengthen consumer protections and set a higher expectation on standards of conduct for both insurers and advisers alike, writes Greg Levine, Chief Operations and Growth Officer at Vitality.

-The new rules, which come into force on the 31st July 2023, shift the focus to an outcomes based approach to conduct and the need for financial products and services to deliver good outcomes for consumers.
+The rules, which came into force on the 31st July 2023, shift the focus to an outcomes based approach to conduct and the need for financial products and services to deliver good outcomes for consumers.
 In this context, Consumer Duty should be seen as a significant step up from simply treating customers fairly.

 Whilst there may be a temptation for some firms to believe they’re already delivering on this and therefore the regulations don’t apply to them, it is a good idea for advisers not to be complacent.
 The implementation of Consumer Duty presents an opportunity for all firms to review their processes and stress-test their advice, to ensure client needs are being met and good outcomes are being delivered at every stage of the advice journey.